-- assistive devices by a Licensed Medical Professional. - o The use of a mechanical lift is needed. - Bowel Care performed when health maintenance level skin care or transfers are required in conjunction with the bowel care, or: - You are unable to assist or direct care. - Administration of a bowel program including but not limited to digital stimulation, enemas, or suppositories. - Care of a colostomy or ileostomy that includes emptying and changing the ostomy bag and application of prescribed skin care products at the site of the ostomy. - Bladder Care performed when health maintenance level skin care or transfers are required in conjunction with bladder care, or: - O You are unable to assist or direct care. - o External, indwelling, and suprapubic catheters. - Changing from a leg to a bed bag and cleaning of tubing and bags as well as perineal care. - Medical Management as directed by a Licensed Medical Professional to routinely monitor a documented health condition, including but not limited to blood pressures, pulses, respiratory rate, blood sugars, oxygen saturations, intravenous or intramuscular injections. - Respiratory Care includes postural drainage, cupping, adjusting oxygen flow within established parameters, suctioning of mouth and nose, nebulizers, ventilator and tracheotomy care and assistance with set-up and use of respiratory equipment. - Medication Assistance which may include setup, handling and administering medications. - Bathing performed when health maintenance level skin care or transfers are required in conjunction with bathing.
-Full, partial or bed bath. - Positioning performed when health maintenance level skin is required in conjunction with positioning when you are not able to identify to the caregiver when the position needs to be changed. - Accompanying includes going to medical appointments, and errands such as banking and household shopping.
-Must include one or more health maintenance tasks as needed during the trip.
-Includes communication, documentation, verbal prompting and/or hands on assistance when the task cannot be completed without the support of the Attendant.
+- You are unable to assist or direct care. - Care of external, indwelling and suprapubic catheters. - Changing from a leg to a bed bag and cleaning of tubing and bags as well as perineal care. - Bowel Care performed when health maintenance-level skin care or transfers are required in conjunction with the bowel care, or: - You are unable to assist or direct care. - Administration of a bowel program including but not limited to digital stimulation, enemas, or suppositories. - Care of a colostomy or ileostomy that includes emptying and changing the ostomy bag and application of prescribed skin care products at the site of the ostomy. - Medical Management as directed by a Licensed Medical Professional to routinely monitor a documented health condition, including but not limited to: blood pressures, pulses, respiratory rate, blood sugars, oxygen saturations, intravenous or intramuscular injections. - Medication Assistance, which may include setup, handling and administering medications. - Bathing assistance is considered a health maintenance task when the client requires health maintenance-level skin care, transfers or dressing in conjunction with bathing.

+Positioning includes moving you from the starting position to a new position while maintaining proper body alignment, support to your extremities and avoiding skin breakdown.
+May be performed when health maintenance level skin care is required in conjunction with positioning, or:

-- Mobility performed when health maintenance level transfers are required in conjunction with mobility assistance, or: - You are unable to assist or direct care. - o Hands-on assistance is required for safe ambulation. - You are unable to maintain balance or to bear weight reliably due to illness, injury, or disability. - You are not independent with adaptive equipment or assistive devices ordered by a Licensed Medical Professional
+- You are unable to assist or direct care, or - You are unable to complete task independently. - Mobility assistance is considered a health maintenance task when health maintenance-level transfers are required in conjunction with the mobility assistance, or: - You are unable to assist or direct care. - When hands-on assistance is required for safe ambulation and are unable to maintain balance or to bear weight reliably due to illness, injury, or disability; and/or; - You have not been deemed independent with adaptive equipment or assistive devices ordered by a Licensed Medical Professional